movuino/OpenHealthBandFirmware/README.md

 ## OpenHealthBandFirmware
 Firmware for Open Health Band

+- ##### Arduino Boards package used : Adafruit NRF52 v0.21.0 (temporary fix)
+https://www.adafruit.com/package_adafruit_index.json Should be added into arduino IDE in file -> prefrences -> additionnal board manager URLs) then install ADafruit NRF52 boards in board manager (v0.21.0)

+  The open health band will be recognized by arduino as adafuit feather nrf52840 but this profile has to be customized to make it fully work with open OpenHealthBand

+  => replace the contents of your folder :<i> xxx\Arduino15\packages\adafruit\hardware\nrf52\0.20.5\variants\feather_nrf52840_express</i>  by the content of the folder " Arduino variant board definition "

+- ##### Libraries used
+<b> MAX30205 : </b> Protocentral MAX30205 v1.0.0 (from arduino library manager) : https://github.com/protocentral/ProtoCentral_MAX30205

+<b> MAX30105 : </b> Sparkfun MAX3010x Sensor library v1.1.1 (from arduino library manager) : https://github.com/sparkfun/SparkFun_MAX3010x_Sensor_Library

+<b> MPU9250 : </b> MPU9250 asukiaaa v1.5.8 <b>(only use the forked version of the lib provided in this repo)</b> (original lib is here : https://github.com/asukiaaa/MPU9250_asukiaaa)

 - ##### Throughput example :
   * work as a demonstrator of maximal throughtput
   * not customized yet for data sending